RollerCoaster Tycoon Classic: Development

 Chris Sawyer had developed the original RollerCoaster Tycoon and its sequel RollerCoaster Tycoon 2, which released respectively in 1999 and 2002.
 The games had come out of his work developing a sequel to Transport Tycoon, which he released in 1994.
 Sawyer allowed Frontier Developments to develop RollerCoaster Tycoon 3 while he worked on Locomotion, a 2004 spiritual successor to Transport Tycoon.

-Sawyer re-emerged in 2010 with the opening of 31X Ltd. a holding company for his Transport Tycoon intellectual property, and took 31X in a direction towards mobile development.
+Sawyer re-emerged in 2010 with the opening of 31X Ltd., his holding company for his Transport Tycoon intellectual property, and took 31X in a direction towards mobile development.
 Sawyer recognized that there was a demand for a game that used the more simple controls and graphics offered in the original Tycoon games, which worked well for mobile and touch-screen devices.
 In 2013, he announced the mobile version of Transport Tycoon, developed with Origin8.
 With Origin8's help, Sawyer was able to convert the original Transport Tycoon code from a form that relied heavily on assembly code to transfer it into a more portable form.
 Origin8 continued to work with Sawyer to help port RollerCoaster Tycoon into a similar mobile format.

 In March 2016, Sawyer affirmed he had started work on RollerCoaster Tycoon Classic with Origin8, to be released for mobile devices.
 As with the rework of Transport Tycoon, this required Sawyer and Origin8 to rework the assembly code from RollerCoaster Tycoon 2 into C++.
 They were also able to add new elements to the game during this period.

 The game was released for both Android and iOS devices on December 22, 2016.
 On that same day, Sawyer released a statement explaining his reason for developing the game: "It was my long term ambition to bring the classic game to modern touch screen devices as its visual style and tactile nature are so well suited to smartphones and tablets."
 Meanwhile, the CEO of Atari stated that the game should appeal to both long-time fans, as well as new players.

 A Windows and macOS port of the game was released on September 28, 2017.
-The game was later ported to Nintendo Switch on December 5, 2024.
+The game was later ported to Nintendo Switch on December 5, 2024, the PlayStation 5 and Xbox Series X/S on March 27, 2026, and the PlayStation 4, Xbox One and Nintendo Switch 2 on May 28, 2026.
+The Switch 2 Edition includes enhanced resolution and support for the Joy-Con 2's mouse controls, and is also available as an upgrade pack for the original Switch release.